-S 1 SENATE BILL 1139 Short Title: ABC's Plan (State Board of Ed.)
-(Public) Sponsors: Senators Winner, Dannelly, Hartsell, Hobbs, Lucas, Perdue, Plexico, Simpson, Conder, Odom, Gulley, Little, Davis, Cooper, and Kerr.
-Referred to: Education/Higher Education.
-May 14, 1996 A BILL TO BE ENTITLED AN ACT TO IMPLEMENT THE RECOMMENDATION OF THE JOINT LEGISLATIVE EDUCATION OVERSIGHT COMMITTEE TO IMPLEMENT THE STATE BOARD OF EDUCATION'S ABC'S PLAN IN ORDER TO ESTABLISH AN ACCOUNTABILITY MODEL FOR THE PUBLIC SCHOOLS TO IMPROVE STUDENT PERFORMANCE AND INCREASE LOCAL FLEXIBILITY AND CONTROL, TO MAKE CONFORMING CHANGES, AND TO MAKE AN APPROPRIATION.
-The General Assembly of North Carolina enacts: --SCHOOL-BASED MANAGEMENT AND ACCOUNTABILITY PROGRAM Section 1.
+Short Title: ABC's Plan (State Board of Ed.)
+(Public) Sponsors: Referred to: May 14, 1996 A BILL TO BE ENTITLED AN ACT TO IMPLEMENT THE RECOMMENDATION LEGISLATIVE EDUCATION OVERSIGHT COMMITTEE TO STATE BOARD OF EDUCATION'S ABC'S PLAN IN ORDE AN ACCOUNTABILITY MODEL FOR THE PUBLIC SCHOOL STUDENT PERFORMANCE AND INCREASE LOCAL FOR CONTROL, TO MAKE CONFORMING CHANGES, AND TO STATE BOARD OF EDUCATION TO EXPEND FUNDS FOR AWARDS.
+IMPLEMENT THE ER TO ESTABLISH OLS TO IMPROVE LEXIBILITY AND AUTHORIZE THE The General Assembly of North Carolina enacts: --SCHOOL-BASED MANAGEMENT AND ACCOUNTABILI TY PROGRAM Section 1.
 G.S.
-115C-12(9) reads as rewritten: Miscellaneous Powers and Duties. - All the powers and duties exercised by the State Board of Education shall be in conformity with the Constitution and subject to such laws as may be enacted from time to time by the General Assembly.
-Among such duties are: To certify and regulate the grade and salary of teachers and other a. school employees.
-To adopt and supply textbooks. b.
+115C-12(9) reads as rewritten: "(9) Miscellaneous Powers and Duties. - All the powers by the State Board of Education shall be in c Constitution and subject to such laws as may be e conformity with the time by the General Assembly.
+Among such duties are:

-c.
+- a.
+To certify and regulate the grade and salary of teachers and other school employees. - b.
+To adopt and supply textbooks. - c.
 To adopt rules requiring all local boards of education to implement the Basic Education Program on an incremental basis within funds appropriated for that purpose by the General Assembly and by units of local government.
 Beginning with the 1991-92 school year, the rules shall require each local school administrative unit to implement fully the standard course of study in every school in the State in accordance with the Basic Education Program so that every student in the State shall have equal access to the curriculum as provided in the Basic Education Program and the standard course of study.